 How Does the Firm Collect Your Information?

 The Firm may request your personal contact information, including name, address, phone number(s), and email address.
 We collect general information about the legal matter(s) you are contacting us about, your time on our Website, your general location, IP address, and similar analytical data to help us learn more about our client base.

 This information is mostly collected from the contact forms you fill out or emails you send to the Firm.
 However, some analytical data, such as your general location and IP address, is collected as you navigate the Website.
 The Firm may also receive information about you from third-party sites the Website links to.

 What Does the Firm Do With Your Information?

 The primary purpose of collecting this information is to help the Firm better understand our client base.
 The Firm is better able to provide services that are tailored to our clients’ needs when we know more about our clients.
-The Firm also collects this information to run the Atlanta Entrepreneur’s Program, our monthly subscription service.

 When Do We Disclose Your Information?

 The Firm only discloses your information when absolutely necessary to complete the work you have hired the Firm to do.
 That means: